FengZiYjun/Matrix-Toolbox/matrix/matrix/README.md

 ## Development Environment
  IDE: Microsoft Visual Studio 2017.
+ Require C++ 11

 ## Development Schedule
 1. Implement Matrix Class (mostly done)
- - inverse, determine (waiting)
+ - inverse, determine (waiting-hard)
+ (Inversion needs to decide whether a matrix is singular.
+This needs elementary row operation to transform the matrix into echelon form or computation of determinant.
+Also, MP-inversion needs to solve a matrix equation.)
+ (Determinant also needs elemRowOp to transform into echelon form)

 2. The second class "matlab" provides methods for
-  - operations associated with more than two matrices (SVD, eigendecomposition) (waiting)
+  - operations associated with more than two matrices (SVD, eigendecomposition) (waiting-hard)
   - statistics methods: mean, variance, covariance, etc. (undergoing)

 3. The third class "ml" encapsulates machine learning architecture